ibab/babushk.in/about.md

 could be helpful for others.
 I'm interested in

  - Learning new programming languages (Like Go, Rust, Haskell, ...)
+ - Making scientific knowledge more open and reproducible
  - Building awesome tools!
  - Using Linux to do cool stuff
  - Cryptography